Teen says Sandusky chased him in car as he ran away: ABC

 “Aaron was melting down in the office,” Daniels told ABC.
 “I immediately told them we need to call the police.”

-But the school principal advised her to go home and think over their next steps.
+But the school principal advised her to go home and think over her next steps.

 “They said that Jerry has a heart of gold and that he wouldn’t do those type of things,” Daniels said.